scottellis/boot-scripts/README.md

 el-mmc-boot
 ------
-A customer script file.
+A customer script file for Overo.
 Sets aside some reserved memory for a camera driver.
 Also sets up i2c-bus speed.